Skip to main content

 Model parameter data type

-The format used to store model weights.
-This is a model optimization method (quantization) in which floating-point numbers (e.g., FP32) are converted to a lower-precision format, such as 8-bit integers (INT8).
-More compact formats reduce the model size, accelerate token generation, and decrease computing resource consumption.
-This allows models to run on resource-constrained devices, such as mobile phones or embedded systems, with minimal loss of accuracy
+The format in which model weights are stored.
+This is a model optimization method (quantization) where floating-point numbers (for example, FP32) are converted to a lower-precision format, such as 8-bit integers (INT8).
+More compact formats reduce the model size, speed up token generation, and decrease computing resource consumption.
+This allows running models on resource-constrained devices, such as mobile phones or embedded systems, with minimal loss of accuracy

 Data type for KV cache (Key-Value Cache)